gdepoyant/underline/README.md

 └── summerCrush.png                   └── autoexec.cfg
 ```

-###### :bulb: underLining your data is a backup solution - re-use old USB sticks to often back your data up & make it redundant!
+> underLining your data is a backup solution - re-use old USB sticks to often back your data up & make it redundant!

 We now want to create a backup of some directories/files on a USB drive `G:\`